-Blaine Donley is the Owner and Chief Software Architect of Quaso LLC.
+Blaine Donley is the Owner of Quaso LLC.
 He is a former doctoral candidate in the Computer Science Department of George Mason University's Volgenau School of Engineering in the Information Technology Program.
-He is currently developing software systems for a variety of tech startups.
+Blaine is actively designing and developing software for a variety of businesses.

 Front-end app development for Android, iOS, and web browsers using Ionic, Cordova, and Angular.js.